HEAD #

 git cherry-pick <branchname>

-is currently pointing to- To find a commit that introduced a bug, run a custom script testing for the bug with
+git rebase <branchname>applies all commits on your current branch not inbranchnameon top of<branchname>git log -S<word>will search for all commits with the given word added within the source files^means parent of.
+E.g.HEAD^means the commit one before whatHEADis currently pointing to- To find a commit that introduced a bug, run a custom script testing for the bug with

-git bisect run -sh -c "command"
+git bisect run -sh -c "command"- Start a bisect with

-- Give it a good commit without the bug with
+git bisect start - Give it a good commit without the bug with

-- Give it a bad commit with the bug with
+git bisect good <commit> - Give it a bad commit with the bug with

-git bisect bad <commit>
+git bisect bad <commit> - The use the

-command.
+git bisect runcommand.
 This will binary search throughout the commits to find the bug that first introduced the commit - You can have the bisect run command run a unit test, etc.

 - You can use git bisect for anything (e.g. performance improvements, etc.)